-The chrome effect utilizes a variety of layer styles in Photoshop to make a basic graphic or piece of text take on a shiny, metal-like appearance.
-In this tutorial, you’ll learn how to create this effect for yourself and how to save it as a layer style to save time in your future projects.
+The chrome effect in Photoshop utilizes a variety of layer styles to make a basic graphic or piece of text take on a shiny, metal-like appearance.
+In this tutorial, you’ll learn how to create this effect for yourself and how to save it as a layer style for your future projects.

 How To Create The Chrome Effect In Photoshop